tristanseifert/kush-os/README.md

 - sysroot: Base directory of the OS root directory.
 Automatically built up as kernel/userspace is built.
 - toolchain: Created by the `build_toolchain.sh` script.

+The `toolchain.diff` file contains a patch that should be applied against the checked-out LLVM source to build the toolchain required to build the kernel and userland.

 ## LLVM Toolchain
 You can use the `build_toolchain.sh` script to build a toolchain to use for compiling the system.
 This sets up most of the libraries required: you'll also have to build a few supporting libraries.